onespacemedia/styleguide/README.md

 It would be tempting to shorten `context` and `queryset` to `ctx` and `qs`.
 This would make your code harder to reason about.

 Variable names should be in accord with the most common community-accepted standard for whatever language you are using.
 For example, we use function_names_with_underscores in Python, because this is what the Python community has largely agreed to use.
-We use camelCase in JavaScript, because this is what the language's standard library and the browser DOM.
+We use camelCase in JavaScript, because this is what the language's standard library and the browser DOM use.

 # CSS guidelines